diegoami/Diplado/README.md

 * Lords return reliably from exiles
 * Constable's menu to sell prisoners from the garrison is shown when there are prisoners in the dungeon
 * Patrols' prisoners are put in the dungeon and not into the garrison
+* Travellers now keep track of ransom brokers
+* The companions' dialog when they are sent on a spy mission to a town owned by the player's kingdom is correct

 Some additions: